eclipse-threadx/getting-started/docs/debugging.md

 1. Open the VSCode workspace in the directory for the devkit you would like to debug.
 For example the STM32L4 devkit workspace is "STMicroelectronics/STM32L4_L4+/STM32L4plus.code-workspace".

 1. Build the application by pressing "F7"
-    1. Choose the "ARM GCC Cortex" CMake kit when prompted
+    * Choose the "ARM GCC Cortex" CMake kit when prompted

 1. Start the debugger by pressing "F5".
-    1. For debugging locally, use "localhost:3333" for the OpenOCD hostname.
+    * For debugging locally, use "localhost:3333" for the OpenOCD hostname.
-    1. For debugging from a local Docker image, use "host.docker.internal:3333".
+    * For debugging from a local Docker image, use "host.docker.internal:3333".
-    1. For debugging via Codespaces, specify {PUBLIC_IP_ADDRESS}:3333
+    * For debugging via Codespaces, specify {PUBLIC_IP_ADDRESS}:3333

+1. Use a serial monitor such as [Termite](https://www.compuphase.com/software_termite.htm) for monitoring the device's output.